ibleskov/Getting_and_Cleaning_Assignment_Coursera/CodeBook.md

 # Code Book
 This code book contains the descriptions of fields in the resulting tidy data set `tidy_dataset.txt`

-1. Dog
-    1. German Shepherd
-    2. Belgian Shepherd
-        1. Malinois
-        2. Groenendael
-        3. Tervuren
-2. Cat
-    1. Siberian
-    2. Siamese

 ## Identifiers
 *  `subject`: the id of the study participant (subject)
 *  `activity`: the corresponding activity during the measurements
 1. WALKING: subject was walking
 2. WALKING_UPSTAIRS: subject was walking upstairs
 3. WALKING_DOWNSTAIRS: subject was walking downstairs
 4. SITTING: subject was sitting
 5. STANDING: subject was standing
 6. LAYING: subject was laying down

 ## Measurements
 *  `tBodyAccMeanX`